Key Stage 4

-- to give students a solid foundation in the basic skills of literacy and numeracy
+- Give students a solid foundation in the basic skills of literacy and numeracy;

-- to develop a breadth of knowledge and skills across a range of subjects, that lead to the right qualifications and experiences for that individual student
+- Develop a breadth of knowledge and skills across a range of subjects, that lead to the right qualifications and experiences for that individual student;

-- to develop a passion, develop their talents and develop a curiosity and enthusiasm for the world around them.
+- Develop students’ passion, talents, and a curiosity and enthusiasm for the world around them.

 Our curriculum structure for each subject is very transparent with each student having a blue ‘overview sheet’ which gives the curriculum for the year.
 At the start of each unit a student has a green ‘unit sheet’ which gives a view for the unit.
 At the end of the unit students have a yellow ‘reflection sheet’ which gives the progress towards the objectives and an assessment score, 1-9 specific.
 This is based on an actual moderated assessment.
 This progress and the results are available on the VLE in real time.
 All curriculum overviews are available here on the website.